Scott McGill (footballer)

-Scott McGill (born 27 January 2002) is a Scottish professional footballer who plays as a midfielder for Scottish League One club Stenhousemuir.
-He has previously played for Heart of Midlothian, Airdrieonians, Kelty Hearts, Raith Rovers and Dundalk.
+Scott McGill (born 27 January 2002) is a Scottish professional footballer who plays as a midfielder for championship club Arbroath fc.
+He has previously played for Heart of Midlothian, Airdrieonians, Kelty Hearts, Raith Rovers and Dundalk.Stenhousemuir fc.

 Early and personal life

 Born in Edinburgh, McGill grew up in Chesser and attended Balgreen primary school, thereafter joining the SFA Performance Program at Broughton High school Edinburgh.

 Career

 Hearts

 McGill played youth football for Hutchison Vale and Tynecastle and later for Heart of Midlothian.
 He signed his first professional contract with the club in June 2018.
 He made his debut for Heart of Midlothian on 10 October 2020 in a 1–0 Scottish League Cup victory over Cowdenbeath, and appeared again for them three days later in a 3–1 League Cup victory over Raith Rovers.
 McGill played 90 minutes in a 3-2 victory over East Fife in November 2020 in the Scottish League Cup.

 He made his league debut for Hearts on 20 April 2021 in a goalless draw with Greenock Morton.
 Scott made four appearances for Heart of Midlothian.